CTMQ

 I thought it was a little sweet, but still… pretty good.

 None of the beers I had were bad and I’d drink them all again.
 But I think, for me, the point of Norbrook Farm isn’t even the beer.
-It’s the views, the land, the hills, the trails, the activities, and the nu-rustic country-chic vibe with Volvos and fancy patio fire tables and wives with hair swept just-so eating cheese while husbands with five-o’clock shadow chase down errant frisbees in the freshly mowed grass.
+It’s the views, the land, the hills, the trails, the activities, and the nu-rustic country-chic vibe with Volvos and fancy patio fire tables and wives with hair swept just-so eating cheese while husbands with five-o’clock shadow chase down errant frisbees in the freshly mown grass.

 And that, to me, is a microcosm of where we’re at in this nearly decade-long life cycle of craft brewing.
 There now exists a brewery in an unpopulated far-flung town at which a family can enjoy a couple hours relaxing and doing various things where the perfectly fine beer is sort of an afterthought.
-I say this as a positive development; not a bad thing at all.
+I say this as a positive development; not as a bad thing at all.

 Norbrook Farm Brewery